molgenis/molgenis.org/molgenis_documentation/technical_documentation.md

 ![Importer first screen](images/importer_first_screen.png?raw=true, "importer")

 To keep it simple, all you need to do is click the 'select a file' button, select your newly made EMX file, and press the next button until it starts importing.
-Don't worry about all the options you are skipping, we will handle those in [this section](#importing-advanced).
-After your import is done,
+Don't worry about all the options you are skipping, we will handle those [later in this document](#importing-advanced).
+After your import is done, you can view your data in the data explorer.
+Go there by clicking the 'Data Explorer' link in the menu.

+Congratulations!
+You have now deployed MOLGENIS either locally or on a server, and you have made the first steps on getting your data into the MOLGENIS database.
+Play around a bit with the different data explorer filters to get a feel on how MOLGENIS works.

+Of course, simply uploading and showing data is not the only thing you can do with the MOLGENIS software.
+In the following [section](#from-user-to-expert), we will take you from being a simple user, and teach you on how to be an expert.

 ---
 ---